iamselimj/iamselimj/README.md

 Hey!
 I'm a software developer based in Brussels. 🇧🇪

-I like building full-stack web applications using modern technologies. 🧰
+I like building full-stack applications using modern technologies. 🧰

-While I code, I like to listen AC/DC, Van Halen, Metallica...
-(Thanks dad 🤟)

 ## 🧬 Technologies I Love